OctoPrint/plugins.octoprint.org/_plugins/anywhere.md

 id: anywhere
 title: OctoPrint Anywhere
 description: Remote monitoring and control of your 3D printers.
-From ANYWHERE.
-On your phone.
+ANYWHERE.
+ON YOUR PHONE.
 No more port forwarding or VPN.
 author: Kenneth Jiang
 license: AGPLv3